Kia Optima Plug-In Hybrid Insurance Rates

 Liability $420

-Prices are based on $500 deductible amounts, 30/60 bodily injury liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all states and Optima Plug-In Hybrid models.
+Rates are based on $500 deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates include averaging for all states and Optima Plug-In Hybrid models.

-For the average driver, prices range go from as cheap as $494 for minimum levels of liability insurance to a high rate of $3,442 for a driver who requires high-risk insurance.
+For the average driver, insurance rates for a Kia Optima Plug-In Hybrid go from the cheapest price of $494 for basic liability insurance to a high rate of $3,442 for a driver who has had serious violations or accidents.

 Liability Only $494